Monica Chintu

-Monica Nanyangwe Chintu was a Zambian politician, one of Zambia's first female politicians.
+Monica Nanyangwe Chintu is a Zambian politician, one of Zambia's first female politicians.

 Life

 Before entering Parliament, Chintu was active in the Women's Brigade of the United National Independence Party (UNIP).
 She served two terms in Parliament as an MP.
 She was returned UNIP Member of Parliament for Mbala North in the 1968 election, where she was the only elected woman MP.
 There she spoke out against the low level of women's representation in UNIP and in government.
 In the 1973 election she was returned as MP for Senga Hill.